 Steamer juicers are not cheap.
 But in my opinion, they are worth the investment because of the quality of the juice.
 You should also never have to replace it, except for the hose and clamp every 5 years or so.

 - Pros: Beautiful, clear juice.
-Can can juice immediately.
+Able to can juice immediately.

 - Cons: Expensive equipment.
 Learning curve to use the equipment without making mistakes.